aryn-ai/sycamore/README.md

 ### HTTP crawler

-The Aryn HTTP crawler is based on [scrapy](http://scrapy.org), a framework for writing web crawlers.
-We override the crawl class to follow links within a single domain starting from a single root and store those files locally to match with how the Aryn importer wants them.
+The Sycamore HTTP crawler is based on [scrapy](http://scrapy.org), a framework for writing web crawlers.
+We override the crawl class to follow links within a single domain starting from a single root and store those files locally to match with how the Sycamore importer wants them.
 The crawler uses scrapy's RFC2616 caching in order to reduce the load from crawling.

 ## Branches